Paul Hickson: Arrest

-Fifteen minutes into Crimewatch on Thursday 17 February 1994 at 9.30pm, he was featured as the first of four people in the Photocall segment, described by Superintendent David Hatcher as being 5ft 9in; the programme itself was fronted by Sue Cook.
-Four previous swimmers (from Norwich in 1976-81) had also contacted through Crimewatch, with two reporting rape (from 1976-77).Daily Mirror Thursday 28 September 1995, page 7 Had he not absconded, and his picture appeared on Crimewatch, the rapes would probably have not been reported?
+During Crimewatch on 17 February 1994, Hickson was featured in the Photocall segment.
+Four previous swimmers from Norwich contacted Crimewatch, with two reporting rape (from 1976 to 1977).
+Had he not absconded, and his picture appeared on Crimewatch, these rapes may not have been reported.

-On Friday 23 December 1994 he was followed by police from arriving in Kent, and found at Center Parcs holiday village, Sherwood Forest, next to the A614 in Rufford, Nottinghamshire, having returned from Roubaix in northern France, and re-arrested.

-On Tuesday 31 January 1995, at a Swansea court, he was given another charge of rape.
+On 23 December 1994, he was followed by police after arriving in Kent from Roubaix in northern France, and was found at Center Parcs holiday village in Sherwood Forest and re-arrested.
+Hickson had travelled the whole world with the British team, and Swansea police had had beliefs that he could end up in a place like Australia or the United States, requiring extradition if discovered.
+His solicitor was David Hutchinson.
+His wife offered £25,000 for bail, but any bail was refused.
+On 31 January 1995 at a Swansea court, he was given another charge of rape.
+He was held in HM Prison Swansea.

 Court

-He eventually appeared at Cardiff Crown Court on Tuesday 5 September 1995, where he was accused of carrying out systematic indecent assault and rape over fifteen years.
-He was prosecuted by Sir Wyn Williams.
-He was defended by Sir Anthony Evans.
-Nine females gave evidence, against him, in court.
+He eventually appeared at Cardiff Crown Court on 5 September 1995, where he was accused of carrying out systematic indecent assault and rape over fifteen years.
+He was prosecuted by Sir Wyn Williams and defended by Sir Anthony Evans.
+Nine females gave evidence against him in court.
+To explain the naked examination of female undergraduate swimmers, he said that a female had voluntarily dropped her shorts and underclothes, adding that he was "very embarrassed and nonplussed by the entire situation.
+I left the room, telling her to get dressed, and that I would come back in a moment".

 John Prosser gave him 12 years for two rapes, and five years for the indecent assaults.

 Conviction

-On Wednesday 27 September 1995, he was convicted of fifteen of the seventeen charges, including two of rape, by a jury of eight men and four women.
+On 27 September 1995, he was convicted of fifteen of the seventeen charges, including two of rape, by a jury of eight men and four women.
 He was cleared of two charges of indecent assault against a former Commonwealth Games swimmer and a twenty-year-old Swansea University student.
 Hickson was sentenced to 17 years imprisonment following the three-week trial.
 Following his conviction, the chief executive of the Amateur Swimming Federation of Great Britain expressed that the body were "extremely concerned" that one of their coaches could be guilty of such offences and assured parents that vetting and supervision procedures would be reviewed and tightened.
-On Wednesday 18 March 1998 at 10.10pm on BBC1, the fifty-minute Dreams of Gold was shown as part of Crimewatch File, narrated by Jill Dando.
+At conviction, David Sparkes was the chief executive of the Amateur Swimming Association of Great Britain, later the head of British Swimming.
+A mother of a female swimmer said 'Hickson, at the time, had an almost god-like image in the sport.
+He also had the gift of the gab, and was very manipulative'.

+On 28 September 1995 a large picture of him appeared on the front page of The Times; its editorial mentioned the National Coaching Foundation and the National Association of Sports Coaches, and reported that, unlike school teachers, children's sports coaches did not require a criminal record check.

+The sentence was reduced from 17 to 15 years in February 1997, on an appeal, by Joyanne Bracewell.